guanshi1688/longview-archive/docs/essays/english/standalone/why-know-how-matters.md

 Once the machines arrive, modernity seems to arrive with them.

-But the harder question often appears only after the first serious breakdown.
+But the more revealing moment often comes later:

+the first serious breakdown.

 ---

-## 1. A new machine comes with a manual, not with experience.
+## 1. A machine comes with documentation, not with every future answer

 Equipment suppliers can install machines.

 They can train operators.

-They can provide maintenance schedules and error codes.
+They can provide maintenance schedules, spare-parts lists, software updates, and error codes.

+Modern vendors can also provide remote diagnostics and highly standardized service.

-All of that matters.
+All of that makes equipment more portable than it was in the past.

-But real production does not remain inside the manual.
+But real production still creates situations that were not fully specified in advance.

-Temperature changes.

-Material quality varies.

-Voltage fluctuates.
+Materials vary.

 Parts wear.

 Operators change.

-Production speed increases.
+Production speeds rise.

-Machines interact with other machines.
+Machines interact with local utilities and upstream processes.

-Over time, stable operation depends increasingly on local understanding.

-Which alarm can wait?

-Which sound cannot?

-Which parameter is technically within range but signals a problem that experienced people recognize?
+A technically acceptable parameter drifts toward a condition that experienced people recognize as dangerous.

-Much of this knowledge is difficult to write down completely.
+The manual remains essential.

+Experience begins where the manual stops being sufficient.

 ---

-## 2. Maintenance is one of the most honest tests of industrial capability.
+## 2. Maintenance is a useful test because failure forces the system to explain itself

-Buying a machine is a transaction.
+When everything is running normally, a factory can hide a great deal of dependence.

-A breakdown is a systems test.
+A breakdown reveals it.

 Who can diagnose the failure?